Torrential rains, flash floods lash Auckland; Elton John concert cancelled

 Videos on social media showed firefighters, police and defence force staff rescuing stranded people from flooded homes using ropes and rescue boats.
 No details were immediately available on how many people had been evacuated so far.

-Major roads were also blocked off by the floods, causing long traffic queues on highways.
+Major roads were also blocked by the floods, causing long traffic queues on highways.
+Police said they were working with Fire and Emergency New Zealand to respond to calls and asked people to stay off the roads if possible.

+Auckland Airport AIA.NZ closed both the domestic and international airport due to widespread flooding.
+Images on social media showed the check-in area in the International Terminal knee-deep in flood water.

 British musician Elton John's concert in the city, which was expected to by attended by about 40,000 people, was cancelled.

 "Given the weather, tonight's show has been cancelled.
-Our operations team is working to redirect special event buses to help get people back home ... as soon as possible," Auckland Transport said in a statement on Twitter.
+Our operations team is working to redirect special event buses to help get people back home," Auckland Transport said in a statement on Twitter.

-Flights into Auckland have also been delayed or cancelled due to the wild weather.

 ((praveen.menon@thomsonreuters.com; Reuters Messaging: praveen.menon.thomsonreuters.com@reuters.net; Twitter: @Journopraveen))